Statement Charges

 12. If you track departments, select the appropriate department for this charge in the Department field.

 13. If you use NetSuite OneWorld and the selected customer is shared with multiple subsidiaries, you can choose any subsidiary assigned to the selected customer.
-If you have not shared the customer record with multiple subsidiaries, the read-only primary subsidiary displays.
+If you haven't shared the customer record with multiple subsidiaries, you'll see the primary subsidiary as read-only.

 For information about sharing customer records with multiple subsidiaries, see Assigning Subsidiaries to a Customer.